relimation/dakthi/dakthi.md

 Improper fractions are preferred over mixed fractions.

+# Nature

+Weather verbs in Dakthi take the subject noun "ǁixa".

+        ǁixa    ce      juθepa
+        nature  REFL    water
+        Lit.
+Nature waters itself.
+        It rains.

+        ǁixa    ce      θiǂuǁa
+        nature  REFL    shines.upon
+        Lit.
+Nature shines upon itself.
+        It is sunny.

+Unlike the English it, ǁixa has semantic meaning; nature.
+Weather is always done by nature.
+The object doesn't need to be reflexive.

+        ǁixa    poticiqi        ca!uro
+        nature  sun             covers
+        Lit.
+Nature covers the sun.
+        It is cloudy.

+Dakthi experience frequent eclipses, described using the same word "ca!uro".
+As inanimate nouns, neither the moon or the world can act as agents, so a causative construction is used.

+        v'ǁixa          joθa    papi    ca!uro
+        CAU-nature      world   moon    cover
+        Lit.
+Nature makes the world cover the moon.
+        There is a lunar eclipse.

+        v'ǁixa          papi    poticiqi        ca!uro
+        CAU-nature      moon    sun             cover
+        Lit.
+Nature makes the moon cover the sun.
+        There is a solar eclipse.

+Dakthi believe nature has certain obligations.

+        ǁixa    ce      v'juθepa
+        nature  REFL    DEO-water
+        Lit.
+Nature must water itself.
+        It must rain.

+Droughts are not simply unfortunate, but morally wrong; nature has failed it's duty to water itself.
+In this way, nature is anthropomorphized, but not deified.
+Nature is not a perfect thing to be worshipped, but another person to be chastised why they fail.

 ## Evolution

 A few brief notes on how Proto-Dakthi is likely to evolve